Ebola is one of the world’s deadliest diseases.

 Hear more stories from our staff on the MSF podcast, Everyday Emergency.

-Insecurity in the region is still a significant challenge for the Ebola response, as northeast DRC has been an area of active conflict for the past quarter-century and is rife with armed groups.
+Insecurity can be a significant challenge for an Ebola response, such as in northeast DRC which has been an area of active conflict for more than 25 years and is rife with armed groups.

-Alongside this, healthcare workers associated with the Ebola response are still not trusted by the community.
-They have been specifically targeted, sometimes forcing crucial activities such as contact tracing or vaccination campaigns to be suspended, limited or cancelled.
+Alongside this, healthcare workers associated with the Ebola response are not always trusted by the community due to widespread misinformation.
+Staff can be specifically targeted, sometimes forcing crucial activities such as contact tracing or vaccination campaigns to be suspended, limited or cancelled.